What is “Skin in the Game”?

 - The goal behind executives putting skin in the game is to create a corporation that is managed by like-minded individuals whose goal is to improve the company.

 - The disadvantage of skin the game is a conflict of interest between the management and the client.
-Hence, certain financial institutions can only own 0.5% to 2% of their portfolio.
+Hence, certain rules allow financial institutions to only own 0.5% to 2% of their portfolio.

 Understanding Skin in the Game

-In the finance and business world, the phrase means that high-level executives in the company acquire a significant stake in the shares of the company, which is also open to outside investors.
-The word “skin” is a figure of speech that describes money or the person involved, and “game” is a symbol used to define certain actions in the real world of finance, business, and gambling that will enhance an individual’s financial worth.
+In the finance and business world, the phrase refers to when high-level executives in a company acquire a significant stake in the shares of the company, which aligns their personal risk/reward with that of other shareholders.
+The word “skin” is a figure of speech that describes a person involved risking their own hide or skin in winning or losing in gambling or business.

 Requirements for Skin in the Game